-The school day starts at 8.55am.
+The school day starts at 8.50am.
 The school gates open at 8.40am and children should go straight to their classroom's external door.
-Lunchtime is from 12.00noon to 1.00pm.
-All children have a 15 minute break in the morning and Reception and Key Stage 1 pupils have a 15 minute break during the afternoon.
-Reception and Key Stage 1 children finish at 3.20pm and Key Stage 2 children finish at 3.25pm.
+Lunchtime is between 12.00noon and 1.00pm.
+All children have a 15 minute break in the morning.
+Reception and Key Stage 1 pupils have a 15 minute break during the afternoon.
+School finishes at 3.20pm.
 An on-site breakfast club is available from 7.45am and an after-school club is available until 6pm.
 More details are available through the school office.